Information for employers

 - Travel expenses to visit family, friends and reunions.

 - Extra expenses for tax advice.

-The 30% ruling knows a number of specific expenses that do not qualify as extraterritorial costs.
 These costs cannot be reimbursed free of tax:

 - Secondment allowances